Azure/azure-powershell/src/DataBox/docs/New-AzDataBoxCustomerDiskJobDetailsObject.md

   - `[ReverseTransportPreferencePreferredShipmentType <TransportShipmentTypes?>]`: Indicates Shipment Logistics type that the customer preferred.
   - `[StorageAccountAccessTierPreference <StorageAccountAccessTier[]>]`: Preferences related to the Access Tier of storage accounts.
   - `[TransportPreferencePreferredShipmentType <TransportShipmentTypes?>]`: Indicates Shipment Logistics type that the customer preferred.

-`PREFERREDDISK <IDataBoxDiskJobDetailsPreferredDisks>`: User preference on what size disks are needed for the job.
-The map is from the disk size in TB to the count.
-Eg. {2,5} means 5 disks of 2 TB size.
-Key is string but will be checked against an int.
-  - `[(Any) <Int32>]`: This indicates any property can be added to this object.

 `REVERSESHIPPINGDETAIL <IReverseShippingDetails>`: Optional Reverse Shipping details for order.
   - `[ContactDetailContactName <String>]`: Contact name of the person.